phucnsp/blog/_posts/2020-04-30-tesla-nn-in-production.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="Modeling:-Bird-'s-Eye-View-networks">Modeling: Bird 's Eye View networks<a class="anchor-link" href="#Modeling:-Bird-'s-Eye-View-networks"> </a></h2><p>In this part, Andrej talked about how the neural network has to change in order to actually support full self-driving.</p>
+<h2 id="Modeling:-Bird's-Eye-View-networks">Modeling: Bird's Eye View networks<a class="anchor-link" href="#Modeling:-Bird's-Eye-View-networks"> </a></h2><p>In this part, Andrej talked about how the neural network has to change in order to actually support full self-driving.</p>
 <p>The self driving system can not just work with raw predictions from 2d pixel space, it is needed to project them out to some kind of top-down view.
 A traditional approach is to create <code>occupancy tracker</code> where 2D images are projected into 3D and stitched up across cameras and then across time.
 This tracker will keep the temporal context  and create a small local map which helps the car winds its way thru the parking lot for example(see top left image below).<br>
 However, there are a lot of problems doing the stitching because these cameras are pointing in arbitrary directions and it is very hard to align them across cameras.
 Very difficult to develop.</p>
 <p>{% include image.html height="400" max-width="400" file="/blog/images/copied_from_nb/data/tesla/occupance_tracking.png" %}</p>